Kyŏngsin Famine

 Without grain the peasantry began to devour their horses, cattle and dogs.
 Some were driven to such desperation by hunger that they unearthed the corpses of their erstwhile neighbors.
 Disease was rampant, and while many died of deadly plagues such as smallpox and measles, others weakened by hunger would perish from previously minor illnesses such as dysentery.
 The death toll from disease alone may have been higher than that inflicted by the Japanese invasions of the prior century.

 In total around 100,000 people perished in 1671 with even more dying in 1670.
 Approximately 56,000 were stricken by illness including one fifth of Seoul's population.
 In total, 360 villages were afflicted by the famine, which was most deadly in the agriculturally productive south.
-In Gyeongsang Province, where records survive, at least 25% of the population was starving by May 1670, and in Joella province up to 54% of the population may have perished by the end of 1671.
+In Gyeongsang Province, where records survive, at least 25% of the population was starving by May 1670, and in Jeolla province up to 54% of the population may have perished by the end of 1671.
 Estimates of the final death toll vary widely with scholars citing between 100,000 and one million dead, an unprecedented disaster.
 In total, scholars estimate that the Kyungshin famine and the Eulbyeong famine in the years 1695–1696 may have killed 23–33% of Korea's population.
 The countryside remained scarred by these calamities and population growth would remain depressed for most of the 18th century.
 At the time, the king offered titles and exemptions from military service to those willing to provide grain.
 The famine and its consequences seriously delegitimized the ruling Joseon Dynasty and would have consequences for years to come.